 To educate professional nurses who promote health for individuals and communities.

-- Through partnership with stakeholders, the program provides students with practice-based learning to integrate theory and practice to ensure competency in nursing.
+- Through partnership with stakeholders, the program provides students with a concept/competency based learning to integrate theory and practice to ensure competency in nursing.

 - Graduates of the program are prepared with knowledge, attitudes, clinical skills, and leadership abilities for the dynamic, complex context of health care.

 The BCIT BSN program is a 3-year degree program, comprised of nine terms.
-The program curriculum enables students to systematically acquire the competencies that characterize the attributes of a BCIT BSN graduate.
+The program curriculum enables learners to systematically acquire the competencies that characterize the attributes of a BCIT BSN graduate.
+These attributes are advocate, collaborator, communicator, decision maker, global citizen, leader, life-long learner, and professional.
 Through a spiralled and integrated approach, utilizing active teaching and learning strategies, concepts provide the framework for developing nursing knowledge and practice capacity.
 The courses are clustered around the following themes: Communication in Nursing Practice, Context of Nursing, Nursing Knowledge, Practice of Nursing and Nursing as a Profession.

-In Terms 1 through 8 students complete practice placements in medical, surgical, pediatric, obstetrical, mental health, public health and community settings.
-In Term 7 and 8, students have the opportunity to take specialty nursing theory courses, which allows some students the option to complete a portion of their preceptorship in a focus of practice.
-In Term 9, Preceptorship, students have the option of completing 12 weeks in an entry-level practice setting (eg. acute medical-surgical, paediatrics, public health) or splitting their preceptorship experience between an entry-level practice setting for 8 weeks, and then a focus of practice setting (eg. emergency, perioperative) for the remaining 4 weeks.
+In Terms 1 through 8 learners complete practice placements in medical, surgical, pediatric, obstetrical, mental health, public health and community settings.
+In Term 7 and 8, learners have the opportunity to take specialty nursing theory courses.
+In Term 9, Preceptorship, learners complete 12 weeks in an entry-level practice setting with the option of the focus of practice setting if eligible.

-A BCIT instructor is assigned to monitor the student’s progress and is available to provide consultation and assistance on an individual basis.
-The instructor visits the student and preceptor in the agency and is responsible for the final evaluation of the student.
+A BCIT instructor is assigned to monitor the learner’s progress and is available to provide consultation and assistance on an individual basis.
+The instructor visits the learner and preceptor in the agency and is responsible for the final evaluation of the learner.